Carbon cost pass-through rate in power system: evidence from Italy under the EU ETS: Empirical results

 The economic theory states that marginal production costs increase proportionally with carbon costs.
-Under perfect competition, inelastic demand, and perfectly elastic supply, carbon costs should be fully passed through to electricity prices \citep{SIJM2006,SIJM2008,SIJM2012}.
+These costs should be fully passed through to electricity prices under perfect competition, inelastic demand, and perfectly elastic supply \citep{SIJM2006,SIJM2008,SIJM2012}.
 In this framework, any increase in marginal costs induced by carbon pricing is reflected in market prices.
-However, the estimated CPTRs are consistently below 100\%, indicating incomplete pass-through and suggesting that a share of carbon costs is absorbed by generators rather than fully transmitted to electricity prices \citep{SIJM2008,NAZIFI2021}.
+The estimated CPTR suggest incomplete pass-through \citep{NAZIFI2021}.
+This finding may indicate that part of the carbon costs is absorbed by electricity generators rather than being fully transferred to consumers.
+The increases in carbon intensity in the North, Centre--North, and Sardinia between Phase~3 and Phase~4 are associated with an increase in CPTR over the same period.
+By contrast, in the Centre--South and Sicily, a decrease in carbon intensity coincides with a reduction in CPTR.\\ Several factors may help to explain the heterogeneity observed in the CPTR estimates across the bidding market zones.\\

+The North zone exhibits a moderate increase in CPTR ($41.18\%$) in Phase~4.
+This increase occurs alongside a sharp reduction in hydroelectric generation between 2021 and 2023.
+In 2022, hydroelectric generation declined by 38.57\% compared to the average value of the years 2016--2021.
+Over the same period, thermoelectric generation from coal-fired plants increased, following government measures introduced to mitigate the surge in gas prices \citep{MASE2024PNIEC}.
+Although installed renewable capacity and renewable generation expanded between Phase~3 and Phase~4 (Tables~\ref{tab.capacity_split_var}--\ref{tab.production_split_var}), this increase does not appear to have fully offset the decline in hydroelectric output.\\